Ahhh, the sweet sound of dramatic, alloyed, rhythmic accents; in other words… bring on the CRASH CYMBALS!!

 Also, I’m not limiting the picks to ‘dark’, ‘light’, or ‘exotic’ cymbals.
 I personally have all ranges of crashes because, when I go to record a song, I pick the cymbals to use based on how they sound with the basic tracks of the song.
 Sometimes even my favorite cymbal just doesn’t sound right for a particular song, so it’s good to have a wide variety of timbres and resonances in your cymbal arsenal.

-Lastly, full disclosure here: I have ZERO affiliation with any particular cymbal company, so I get no kick-backs, side-cash or free products because of what I say here; my choices are simply what I find work best in the studio and/or live, and give me the professional sound I’m always aiming for.
+Lastly, you must know that I have ZERO affiliation with any particular cymbal company, so I get no kick-backs, side-cash or free products from the manufacturers because of what I say here; my choices are simply what I find work best in the studio and/or live, and give me the professional sound I’m always aiming for.

-With all that in mind, I’ll now take you through what I’ve discovered through ongoing reconnaissance of the ‘crash cymbal’ market.
+So that’s how I was able to take you through the ongoing reconnaissance of the ‘crash cymbal’ market.
 With dizzying dozens of options out there, it helps to have a guide map through the maze of seismic sizzle.
-So without further ado… let’s hit it!
+So… hope you found a winner for YOUR kit!

-So, to start my research, I asked a slew of friends who are professional drummers their opinions.
+As a bonus insight for you, I started my research by asking a slew of friends who are professional drummers their opinions.
 I asked this one simple question:

 “What is your favorite crash cymbal?
 The one you couldn’t live without if you could only use one?”